Frank C. Budd

-Dr. Budd has over 35 years experience as a counseling psychologist, including 10 years in higher education, and 24 years in the United States Air Force.
+Dr. Frank Budd has over 35 years experience as a counseling psychologist, including 10 years in higher education, and 24 years in the United States Air Force.
 He has experience in outpatient mental health clinics, inpatient psychiatric units, and substance abuse treatment facilities.
 He has provided guidance and counseling to over 35,000 people over his career.
-His expertise includes: Christian counseling, marital counseling, trusted confidant to business leaders, adults from chaotic/abusive families, grief support, adults with ADHD, and assisting people negotiate life/career transitions.
-Before joining the CSU family he served as Director, Counseling and Substance Abuse Services for eight years at the College of Charleston, Charleston, SC.
+His expertise includes: Christian counseling, marital counseling, trusted confidant to business leaders, adults from chaotic/abusive families, grief support, adults with ADHD, and assisting people negotiating life/career transitions.
+Before joining the CSU family he served as Director, Counseling and Substance Abuse Services for eight years at the College of Charleston, Charleston, S.C.
 During this time he supervised 10 staff, who provided counseling services to 12% (over 1,200 students) of the campus each year, and oversaw one of the largest Master’s level clinical internship/practicum training programs in the tri-county area.
-He also helped start a very successful psychiatry residency program in partnership with the Medical University of South Carolina, providing 2-4 psychiatry residents to the college each semester.
+He also helped start a successful psychiatry residency program in partnership with the Medical University of South Carolina, providing 2-4 psychiatry residents to the college each semester.
 Prior to working in higher education he served in the United States Air Force for 24 years and retired at the rank of Colonel.
-While in the USAF Dr. Budd was the director of six counseling centers across the country and overseas, including leading the second largest counseling center in the USAF with 50 staff, and 5 departments including a joint-venture DoD/VA inpatient psychiatric unit.
-His full vita, including his many awards and publications are available upon request.
+While in the USAF, Budd was the director of six counseling centers across the country and overseas, including leading the second largest counseling center in the USAF with 50 staff, and 5 departments including a joint-venture DoD/VA inpatient psychiatric unit.

 Your Purpose.
 Our Mission.

 My calling is to help students see themselves as Christ sees them through one on one counseling, and CSU provides the best possible place to do that.Dr.
 Frank Budd